The Democratic operative who beat Trump on Facebook is bracing for the war ahead

 The way that I think about our impact on people, one, is truly the thought leadership and the precedent we set and the playbook we deployed that was emulated by other campaigns and organizations.
 Two, we were looking for the spaces where there were less diminishing returns.
 Georgia didn’t turn blue because we spent nearly $3 million and helped register and mobilize first-time voters there.
 That played a role, but Georgia turned blue because of long, hard-fought work on the ground by organizations and leaders that have been in these communities and working on this for years.
 We helped provide some narrative cover for some of those communities, but we did not turn Georgia blue, and we would never take credit for that.

 But it was additive.
 Was focusing on Georgia a smarter decision than pouring 3 extra million dollars into a state like Pennsylvania?
 Yeah, I think it was.
-We were the largest vendor online in Arizona, and did not spend a dollar on persuasion or mobilization in Florida.
+We were the largest spender in Arizona [apart from the Biden and Trump campaigns], and did not spend a dollar on persuasion or mobilization in Florida.
 That was another smart bet.
 It was not the bet of every other organization.
 Where we can help others be smarter about their tactics—that’s where we want to play and where we feel like we have the most impact.

 All in we spent over $2.7 million to bolster efforts on the ground to expand the electorate + drive turnout in GA- more than any other national outside group????By E Day, we had already seen 745,000 of the voters our programs reached cast an early ballot ????????????https://t.co/X3NmC8DPxs